Top-Level Domain .App Is Now Open For General Registration - Slashdot

 Re: (Score:1)

-Apping app app app appers app (Score:2, Funny)
+Apping app app app appers app (Score:3, Funny)

 Only true appers app with appers.app.app.app.
 Only LUDDITES USE